vikejs/vike/readme.md

 Instead of creating a `.page.client.js` and `.page.server.js` file for each page, you create `_default.page.client.js` and `_default.page.server.js` which apply as default for all pages.

-We already defined our `_default.*` files above, which means that we can now create a new page simply by defining a new `.page.jsx` file (the `.page.route.js` file is optional and only needed if we want to define a parameterized route.)
+We already defined our `_default.*` files above, which means that we can now create a new page simply by defining a new `.page.jsx` file.
+(The `.page.route.js` file is optional and only needed if we want to define a parameterized route.)

 The `_default.*` files can be overridden.
 For example, you can create a page with a different browser-side code than your other pages.